OF POSITIONS: 1 GRADE: 15

 KNOWLEDGE, SKILLS, AND ABILITIES

 Has general knowledge of the policies, procedures, and activities of the Management Information Services Department as they pertain to the performance of duties relating to the position of Computer Repair Technician.
 Has comprehensive knowledge of the terminology used within the department.
 Has the ability to communicate effectively with supervisors and other staff members.
 Has the ability to use independent judgement in routine and non-routine situations.
 Has the mathematical ability to handle required calculations.
 Is able to utilize and understand computer applications and techniques as necessary in the completion of daily assignments.
 Has the ability to plan, organize and/or prioritize daily assignments and work activities.
 Is able to comprehend and apply regulations and procedures of the department.
 Has a good working knowledge of test instrument read-outs, inventory reports, installations and repairs, wiring diagrams, technical manuals related to computers and procedures and methods as required in the performance of duties.
 Is knowledgeable in the use of various software programs and operating systems utilized within the unified government.
 Is skilled with diagnostic equipment and tools for electronic applications.
 Has understanding of mechanical, electro-mechanical and electronic concepts.
-Skilled in a dia
+Skilled in a diagnosis, assembly and disassembly of hardware systems.

 MINIMUM REQUIREMENTS TO PERFORM ESSENTIAL JOB FUNCTIONS